Skip to main content

 Why is Mickey Mouse in a horror movie?

-Northwestern Law expert talks public domain as more classic characters lose copyright protection
+Northwestern Law expert explains the ins and outs of public domain as classic characters begin to lose copyright protection

 mickey mouse